NRG948/nrgcommon/README.md

 The library is published to GitHub Packages.
 Because GitHub Packages requires authentication even for installing packages, you will need to first [create a personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
 The token only needs the `packages:read` scope.

 Once you have created the token, add the following entries to `$HOME/.gradle/gradle.properties` replacing `USERNAME` with your GitHub user name and `TOKEN` with the token value itself.
+Use of the Elvis operator (`?:`) to get the GitHub Actor and Token is optional but enables the library to be consumed when the code is built during a GitHub Action.

 ```properties
 gpr.user=USERNAME